christianreiser/EEG_analysis/README.md

 I didn't want to increase the frequency of the high-pass filter further, because [Widmann et al. show](https://www.sciencedirect.com/science/article/pii/S0165027014002866?via%3Dihub#sec0085) that a value of 0.75 might lead to minor reductions of the P3 response amplitude.

 ### Low-pass filtering
-The signal to noise ratio decreases with high frequencies.
-Reasons for this are, that noise due to the power line are at 60 Hz (in the US) and alpha, beta, delta and theta frequencies are below 30 Hz.
+The signal-to-noise ratio decreases with high frequencies.
+Reasons for this are, that noise due to the power line is at 60 Hz (in the US) and alpha, beta, delta, and theta frequencies are below 30 Hz.
 However, gamma frequencies are higher.
 In a compromise to keep low gamma frequencies but block noise from the powerline and noisy frequencies above that, a low-pass filter of 54 Hz is applied.
 The frequency spectrum after band-pass filtering can be seen in the figure below.
 ![](./results/sub-002/ses-P3/02freq_after_filtering.png)